 💡 Short review

-This book is a little hands-on manual for people with technical backgrounds, such as developers, aspiring to make the move to entrepreneurs and work on their own product.
+This book is a concise hands-on manual for people with technical backgrounds, such as developers, aspiring to make the move to entrepreneurs and work on their own product.
 Despite the book being very short, it is very detailed in critical aspects of this process.

-Chapters that I found particularly relevant are those related to idea acquisition, marketing, and outsourcing.
+Some of the chapters that I found particularly relevant are those related to idea acquisition, marketing, and outsourcing.
 The author repeats throughout the book that putting aside the urge to build/do everything by yourself and wear your marketer hat first are the main challenges for transitioning developers.

 Developers making products tell themselves: